GokulRG/graphql-prisma/README.md

-# graphql-basics
+# graphql-prisma
-A short GraphQL server project to understand the basics of working with GraphQL
+A short GraphQL server project to understand working with GraphQL and using Prisma as the ORM layer and working with postgreSQL